United States v. Paramount Pictures, Inc.: Frankfurter's concurrence/dissent

 Frankfurter took exception to the extent to which his colleagues had agreed with the studios that the District Court had not adequately explored the underlying facts in affirming the consent decree.
 He pointed to then-contemporary Court decision, International Salt Co. v.
 United States that lower courts are the proper place for such findings of fact, to be deferred to by higher courts.
 Also, he reminded the (Supreme) Court that the District Court had spent fifteen months considering the case and reviewed almost 4,000 pages of documentary evidence: "I cannot bring myself to conclude that the product of such a painstaking process of adjudication as to a decree appropriate for such a complicated situation as this record discloses was an abuse of discretion."
 He would have modified the District Court decision only to permit the use of arbitration to resolve disputes.

 Aftermath

 The court orders forcing the separation of motion picture production and exhibition companies are commonly referred to as the Paramount Decrees.
 Paramount Pictures Inc. was forced to split into two companies: the film company Paramount Pictures Corp. and the theater chain (United Paramount Theaters), which merged in 1953 with the American Broadcasting Company.
+The other Big Five separated their theaters into Loews Theatres (MGM), Stanley Warner (Warner Bros.), List Industries (RKO), and National Theatres (20th Century Fox).